daac-tools/find-simdoc/README.md

 ## TODO

-- Add threading for chunked_join
+- Add threading for `chunked_join`
-- Add TF-IDF weights
+- Add TF-IDF weighting
-- Add a tool to evaluate accuracy of minhash
+- Add tools to evaluate accuracy of minhash
+- Derive the complexity